 An alternative exhibition space, in collaboration with the Université de l’Ontario français

-Location: UOf, 9 Lower Jarvis Street, Toronto
+Location: UOF, 9 Lower Jarvis Street, Toronto

 Partner: Carrefour des savoirs et de l’innovation